-Have dinner ready in less than 20 minutes with this quick and easy zucchini noodle shrimp lo mein.
+Have dinner ready in less than 20 minutes with this healthy lo mein with shrimp and zucchini noodles.
 It’s loaded with veggies and perfect for busy weeknights.
 Paleo and gluten-free.

 There’s really nothing better than quick, healthy meals that you can toss together in a single pan.
 Amirite?
 Well… I can think of a feeeew things, but seriously one-pan meals are such a lifesaver when you need to get dinner on the table quickly.